vRealize Log Insight 8.10.2 | 01 MAR 2023

 The VM's SSH fingerprint is not preserved and changes after every upgrade, which might impact the appearance and user interface for users who connect using SSH.
 You must accept a new SSH fingerprint after the upgrade.

 Any API traffic sent to a vRealize Log Insight instance on port 443 will be rejected.
-Although port 443 has never been declared for API traffic, it used to work before and will not work starting version 8.10.
+Although port 443 has never been declared for API traffic, it used to work before and will not work starting from version 8.10.
+Instead, use the recommended port 9543.

 vRealize Log Insight 8.10.2 includes the following localization features.